Neurotoxicity

 Minnesota HF 4731 Proposes Health Department Report On Lead-Containing Bullets Retained In The Body

-Minnesota has introduced legislation (HF 4731) requiring a health department report by January 2027 on the long-term medical and toxicological impacts of lead ammunition fragments.
-While currently a reporting mandate, the study's recommendations are expected to drive future policy aimed at restricting lead-based ammunition or implementing new consumer safety disclosures.
+Minnesota has introduced legislation requiring a state health department report by January 2027 on the long-term medical and toxicological impacts of lead ammunition fragments.
+This study is expected to provide the evidentiary basis for future state-level restrictions on lead-based ammunition or enhanced consumer safety warnings.

 revisor.mn.govUnited StatesUnited States